Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-AZURE_PORTAL.md

 4. In VS Code our app, Right click the bin\Publish folder and select Deploy to Web App...

+5. Then automatically Comand Palette will appear (Terminal Search bar on the top ) --> Choose your Project name there

-5. Once the deployment is finished, click Browse Website to validate the deployment
+6. Once the deployment is finished, click Browse Website to validate the deployment

 ..............................................................................................................